Eyeling Coupon Codes & Deals - Daily Deal Here

 About Eyeling

 Eyeling is operated by Metriton OÜ (Tallinn, Estonia), a company with over 16 years in the colored contact lens market.
-The brand’s lenses are handcrafted in Sweden and carry CE certification as medical devices, made from Ocufilcon D — an FDA-approved contact lens material.
+The brand’s lenses are handcrafted in Sweden and carry CE certification as medical devices, made from Ocufilcon D, an FDA-approved contact lens material.
 Its defining feature is a no-pupil-hole design intended to fully cover light irises without the bleed-through common in standard colored lenses.
 The current lineup spans eight products: four standard brown shades, a photophobia-specific FL-41 model, custom 1-month and 6-month lenses, and toric lenses for astigmatism.
 Eyeling ships worldwide to 65+ countries.

-| ● | CE-certified medical device: Eyeling lenses hold the European Union’s CE certification for health and safety compliance — a meaningful regulatory bar that separates them from many uncertified cosmetic lens brands.
-The lens material, Ocufilcon D, is separately FDA-approved for contact lens use. |
+| ● | CE-certified medical device: Eyeling lenses hold the European Union’s CE certification for health and safety compliance, a meaningful regulatory bar that separates them from many uncertified cosmetic lens brands.
+The lens material, Ocufilcon D, is separately FDA-approved for contact lens use |

-| ● | Transparent public pricing: All eight products are priced openly on the brand site, ranging from €79 for standard shades to €290 for the 6-month custom lens — no account creation or “add to cart to reveal” required. |
+| ● | Transparent public pricing: All eight products are priced openly on the brand site, ranging from EUR 79 for standard shades to EUR 290 for the 6-month custom lens, with no account creation or “add to cart to reveal” required |

-| ● | Functional and cosmetic use cases: Beyond color change, Eyeling offers the FL-41 model specifically for light-sensitive eyes and toric lenses for astigmatism, widening the brand’s utility beyond purely cosmetic wearers. |
+| ● | Functional and cosmetic use cases: Beyond color change, Eyeling offers the FL-41 model specifically for light-sensitive eyes and toric lenses for astigmatism, widening the brand’s utility beyond purely cosmetic wearers |

-| ● | Loyalty & Rewards program: Repeat buyers can accumulate points through the brand’s loyalty program, providing a structured savings path beyond the one-time newsletter discount. |
+| ● | Loyalty and Rewards program: Repeat buyers can accumulate points through the brand’s loyalty program, providing a structured savings path beyond the one-time newsletter discount |

-| ● | 14,000+ customers across 65+ countries: Per the brand’s own homepage, a substantial international customer base has formed since launch — a credibility signal relative to newer DTC lens brands with no volume data. |
+| ● | 14,000+ customers across 65+ countries: Per the brand’s own homepage, a substantial international customer base has formed since launch, a credibility signal relative to newer DTC lens brands with no volume data |

-| ● | Premium pricing with no trial option: At €79–€290 per pair, Eyeling is priced above most mass-market colored lenses.
-The brand does not offer free trials due to hygiene restrictions, meaning the full cost is committed on a first order without a risk-free test. |
+| ● | Premium pricing with no trial option: At EUR 79-EUR 290 per pair, Eyeling is priced above most mass-market colored lenses.
+The brand does not offer free trials due to hygiene restrictions, meaning the full cost is committed on a first order without a risk-free test |

-| ● | No Trustpilot, BBB, or Sitejabber profile found: Independent consumer review platform data was not available at the time of this review, limiting external sentiment verification beyond the brand’s own on-site testimonials. |
+| ● | No Trustpilot, BBB, or Sitejabber profile found: Independent consumer review platform data was not available at the time of this review, limiting external sentiment verification beyond the brand’s own on-site testimonials |

-| ● | Return policy excludes opened lenses: As with most contact lens brands, returns are not available for opened or used pairs — buyers cannot return a lens after fitting, which compounds the risk on a first purchase at this price point. |
+| ● | Return policy excludes opened lenses: As with most contact lens brands, returns are not available for opened or used pairs.
+Buyers cannot return a lens after fitting, which compounds the risk on a first purchase at this price point |

 Is This 10% Newsletter Discount Worth It?